sagemath/sagewiki_to_gh-2022-10-10/days17/projects/presagedays/discussion.md

  3. Compute the sturm bound $B$.
  4. Compute the products $T_1(v), ..., T_B(v)$, and find a basis $b_i$ for the ZZ-module they span.
  5. Find Hecke operators $S_1, ..., S_n$ such that $S_i(v) = b_i$.
 (This is linear algebra -- inverting a matrix and a matrix multiply.)
- 6. Compute the determinant $det (S_i * S_j)$.
+ 6. Compute the determinant $det ( Trace(S_i * S_j) )$.
 That is the discriminant.
 This also gives a basis for the Hecke algebra, which is very useful for lots of things.

 Note: See http://trac.sagemath.org/sage_trac/ticket/6768 for very slow code for computing a basis for the Hecke algebra.